celdr/blockchain-developer-bootcamp-final-project/README.md

 * An owner of an NFT want to sell a portion of that NFT
 * The owner will send that NFT to an contract address with the specified number of piece they want to divide the NFT into
 * The smart contract will send back (using EIP-1155) the specific number of newly minted NFTs
-* Any user that hold all the separated NFTs may retreive the original NFT
+* Any user that holds all the portions of the original NFT, may retreive the original NFT by exchanging all the original pieces (which will be burned)

 ## **More Advanced**